SoftwareHeritage/swhapguide/SWHAP@Paris.md

 - The different versions of the software and their publication date using the _software version identifier_ property (P348)
 - The programming languages using the _programmed in_ property (P277)
 - The source code repository URL using (P1324)
+- The people or entities who contributed to develop the software using the _developer_ property (P178)

+In order to be able to fill in the _developer_ section, you will first need to make sure that the people or entities who developped the software are also referenced in Wikidata.
+If they're not, you will need to create new Wikidata items first for these people or entity.
+If you collected pictures of the people who developped the software, add them to their Wikidata page using the _image_ statement(P18).
+Once this is done you can come back to the software items and fill in the _developer_ statement.

 MF: is there a SWH property?
+MF: what are the minimum properties we would want to record regarding the software?

 (TO DO: elaborate on list of information.
 Only place where JSON file is used?
 Then let's just use a simple csv, easier to ediit no?)

-**Pictures and photos**
+**Pictures, photos and videos**
-Regarding archiving images and pictures: if there is only one image to archive, you can directly link it to the Wikidata item using a new statement with property P18.
+Regarding archiving images and pictures: if there is only one image to archive, you can directly link it to the Wikidata item using a new statement with _image_ property (P18).
-If there are multiple images, you can create a category for the software title in Wikimedia Commons and the returns to Wikidata and uses field P373 to connect the category to the Wikidata item.

-**Videos**
+If there are multiple images, you will need to upload them in (Wikimedia Commons)[https://commons.wikimedia.org/wiki/Main_Page], the media database of Wikipedia.
+In Wikimedia, media are grouped in _Categories_.
+One media can belong to several categories.

+Start by checking if there already is a Wikimedia category name after your software using the search bar.
+If no result if found, you will be offered to create a new category.
+Do so and name it after your software (the name can typically be the same as the Wikidata item).
+Then use the [_Wikimedia upload wizard_](https://commons.wikimedia.org/wiki/Special:UploadWizard) to upload your different documents, and link them each time to the right category.

+Once this is done, return to the Wikidata software item and use the _Commons category_ statement (P373) to connect the Wikimedia category.

 **Articles**
 TO DO: add link to hall.